01273 524000

 info@arkafunerals.co.uk

-ARKA Original Funerals is committed to supporting people of all beliefs and cultural identities, and our celebrants can include rites and rituals of any religion in the ceremony or if preferred, create a non-religious, person-centred ceremony.
+ARKA Original Funerals is committed to supporting people of all beliefs and cultural identities, and we can certainly connect you to a celebrant who can include whatever appropriate rites and rituals of any religion in the ceremony as wanted or if preferred, create a non-religious, person-centred ceremony.
 Your loved one, your memories, their story, will always be at the heart of the ceremony.
 They will meet with you, perhaps in your own home, and spend time listening carefully to the hopes you have for the funeral ceremony.
 From this meeting they will begin to write the ceremony and make any changes to the structure as you wish.
 They gently offer ideas and suggestions, help with your choice of music and readings and they write a bespoke ceremony reflecting everything you have spoken about.
 Our celebrants will then conduct the ceremony in a professional yet sensitive way.

-In addition to our group of ARKA celebrants we work with some talented people who are independent but still work hard to support families to put together meaningful, beautiful tributes in honour of the person who has died.
-We work with a really wide range of people and will work as effectively with a celebrant or minister of your choice as the people we work with regularly.
+In addition to our group of ARKA celebrants we work with a really wide range of people and will work as effectively with a celebrant or minister of your choice as the people we work with regularly.

 Li Mills, who is also one of our funeral arrangers, brings a warmth and honesty that is very much appreciated by families she has supported.
 She comes from a teaching background but is also very involved in the Death Doula movement and leads various local choirs.
 Very skilled in so many areas and very much part of the community here in Brighton.